omar-hanafy/flutter_helper_utils/README.md

 * [`val`](https://flutter-helper-utils.web.app/documentation/bool-extension.html#val) - Returns the Boolean value or
   false if it is null.
 * [`binary`](https://flutter-helper-utils.web.app/documentation/bool-extension.html#binary) - Returns 1 if the Boolean
-  is true and 0 if it is false or null.
+  is true and zero if it is false or null.
 * [`binaryText`](https://flutter-helper-utils.web.app/documentation/bool-extension.html#binarytext) - Returns '1' if the
   Boolean is true and '0' if it is false or null.